 Welcome back to Qmarkets’ Innovation Standard Operating Procedures (SOP): In this series, we will present different guidelines on how to bring innovation theory to practice.
 Digital Transformation is something that everyone needs to do, but is not always carried out properly, for a number of very different reason.
-This week, we take a look at the obstacles standing in the way of successful digital transformation and provide a strategy for your own successful digital transformation.
+This week, we take a look at the obstacles standing in the way of innovation in digital transformation and provide a strategy for your own successful digital transformation.

 One of the major reasons some businesses have failed (so far) in their attempt in digital transformation, is the fact that their core operations remain “analogue,” so to speak, while they are simply digitally optimizing sections of their business (such as transferring files to digital media, adding company websites, etc.)